-During 1963, Elias Snitzer invented the Fiber Laser, although it would take almost another twenty years of development for them to be ready for commercial production – this then enabling co2 lasers to take the forefront of the industry during this decade.
+In 1963, Elias Snitzer invented the Fiber Laser, although it would take almost another twenty years of development for them to be ready for commercial production – this then enabled CO2 lasers to take the forefront of the industry during this decade.

 Prior to laser cutting being used to cut parts out of metal, it was used as a drilling tool in 1965.

-Peter Houldcraft, then Deputy Scientific Director at TWI (The Welding Institute), realised that by combining a focused laser beam and an oxygen assist gas, this could greatly improve the precision and speed offered by thermal cutting processes.
+Peter Houldcraft, then Deputy Scientific Director at TWI (The Welding Institute), realised that combining a focused laser beam and an oxygen assist gas could greatly improve the precision and speed offered by thermal cutting processes.

-During 1985, more than two decades after Snitzer had first demonstrated fiber lasers, the technology began to rapidly progress.
+In 1985, more than two decades after Snitzer had first demonstrated fibre lasers, the technology began to rapidly progress.

 David Payne at the University of Southampton, tried ‘doping’ fiber cores with rare-earth elements to make fiber lasers.

-Through the early 1990’s fiber experiments showed that ytterbium worked very well in a fiber configuration, with this becoming the most active element of choice for fiber lasers today.3
+Through the early 1990s fibre experiments showed that ytterbium worked very well in a fibre configuration, with this becoming the most active element of choice for fibre lasers today.3

 Fiber lasers did not become a production reality until 2010.
-Move to today, and although relatively new compared to co2, fiber lasers are stamping themselves as the laser of choice for cutting flat metal sheets and plate.
+Moving to today, and although relatively new compared to co2, fibre lasers are stamping themselves as the laser of choice for cutting flat metal sheets and plates.

-It took five years for fiber lasers to reach 4kw, with co2 lasers taking four times as long to achieve this; ten years for fiber lasers to reach 10kw to 12kw, which co2 lasers never have achieved; commercial fiber lasers even now reach levels of 20kw.
+It took five years for fibre lasers to reach 4kw, with co2 lasers taking four times as long to achieve this; ten years for fibre lasers to reach 10kw to 12kw, which co2 lasers never have achieved; commercial fibre lasers even now reach levels of 20kw.

 Fiber lasers, as can be seen by the above figures will continue to dominate the market for some time; but as can be seen from previous industry trends, rapid advancements in technology mean things can change in a short period of time.

-One recent advancement, being the Direct Diode Laser (DDL) is one to keep an eye on.
+One recent advancement, the Direct Diode Laser (DDL), is one to keep an eye on.

-This works through eliminating the doped fiber system used in fiber laser technology, with claims this makes the DDL more efficient due to eliminating the middle process.
+This works by eliminating the doped fibre system used in fibre laser technology, with claims this makes the DDL more efficient due to eliminating the middle process.

-It is also said, DDL’s are the smallest and most reliable laser source, all while having an incredibly high quality beam.
+It is also said that DDLs are the smallest and most reliable laser source, all while having an incredibly high-quality beam.

-However, at present DDL’s are only available in lower power levels; until recently only reaching levels of 2000 watts, but today this platform has reached 8000 watts.
+However, at present they are only available at lower power levels; until recently only reached levels of 2000 watts, but today this platform has reached 8000 watts.

-Another advancement which will over the next few years become the norm within the industry, is automation.
+Another advancement that will over the next few years become the norm within the industry, is automation.

 For any enquiries, visit our Contact Us page and get in touch.